Treatment Categories

 Primary Coding Option:

-code should be selected based on payer preference:
+Code should be selected based on payer preference:

 Modifier -52: Indicates a reduced service, as the full CMG is not performed.

-needle, any technique.
 Bill only if the optional perianal EMG is performed.

-51741*: Complex uroflowmetry (e.g. calibrated electronic equipment)
+51741: Complex uroflowmetry (e.g., calibrated electronic equipment)

 Always verify coding and billing guidelines with your specific payer, as policies and coverage determinations can vary by insurer and are subject to change.